 Here is the sequence that gets deals over the line.
 Think of it as a sprint plan, not a textbook.

-1. Map your buying criteria.
-Sector you understand, EBITDA margin above 12 percent, customer concentration under 25 percent, headcount and systems you can run on Monday morning.
+- Map your buying criteria.
+Choose a sector you understand, EBITDA margin above 12%, customer concentration under 25%, headcount and systems you can run on Monday morning.

-2. Source and pre-qualify.
+- Source and pre-qualify.
 Direct owner outreach, local accountants and brokers, supplier and customer introductions.
-Score each lead for familiarity, margin quality, concentration risk, documentation, and people depth.
+Score each lead for familiarity, margin quality, concentration risk, documentation and people depth.
 Anything under 15 out of 25, bin it.
+At this stage, initial discussions with business owners are crucial to assess mutual interest and share preliminary information.

-3. First view and mini-model.
-Ask for monthly P&L and bank statements for 24 months, aged receivables and payables, top customer list, and gross margin by line.
+- First view and mini-model.
+Ask for monthly P&L and bank statements for 24 months, aged receivables and payables, top customer list and gross margin by line.
 Build a quick cash and debt-service model.

-4. Indicative offer.
-One sentence that sets price, structure, earn-out rules, and a working capital peg.
-Keep it bankable.
+- Indicative offer.
+One sentence that sets price, structure, earn-out rules and a working capital peg.
+This step outlines the proposed transaction, including the main terms and value.

-5. Heads of terms with exclusivity.
+- Heads of terms with exclusivity.
 30 to 45 days, milestones weekly.
-List diligence scope, conditions precedent, and a timetable to completion.
+List diligence scope, conditions precedent, and a timetable for completion.
+During negotiations, agree on the deal structure and payment structure, and ensure these are reflected in the heads of terms.

-6. Due diligence sprint.
-Finance, legal, operations, and tax.
+- Due diligence sprint.
+Finance, legal, operations and tax.
 Run small tests that uncover deal-killers early.
+The due diligence process, or diligence process, involves structured investigations to thoroughly assess the target business and mitigate risks.

-7. Funding and documents.
-Lock facilities, finalise the SPA, completion accounts or locked box, funds flow, and schedules.
+- Funding and documents.
+Lock facilities, finalise the SPA, completion accounts or locked box, funds flow and schedules.
+At this stage, legal documents, such as the sale and purchase agreement (SPA) or purchase agreement, are finalised to ensure appropriate protections for both parties.

-8. Completion and handover.
-Price freeze for 30 days, staff comms, named integration lead, and a short 90-day plan.
+- Completion and handover.
+Price freeze for 30 days, staff comms, named integration lead and a short 90-day plan.

 If you keep momentum through those eight, you will close.
 Lose momentum and the deal dies.